1. Our complaints policy

 - If we have to change any of the timescales above, we will let you know and explain why.

-- If you are still not satisfied, you can then contact the
+3.1 If you are still not satisfied, you can then contact the Legal Ombudsman about your complaint by writing to:

 Legal Ombudsman